dalmo1991/superflexPy/doc/index.rst

 SuperflexPy
 ===========

-SuperflexPy is an open-source framework written in Python for constructing flexible, conceptual, distributed hydrological models.
+SuperflexPy is an open-source Python framework for constructing conceptual hydrological models for lumped and semi-distributed applications.

 SuperflexPy builds on our 10-years-experience with the development and application of `Superflex <https://doi.org/10.1029/2010WR010174>`_.
-The new framework is a completely new implementation of Superflex and expands the possibility offered by the old version, allowing to build completely customized, spatially-distributed hydrological models.
+The new framework offers a brand new implementation of Superflex, allowing to build completely customized, spatially-distributed hydrological models.

-Thanks to its object-oriented architecture, SuperflexPy can be easily extended to satisfy your own needs, creating new elements with a completely customized logic, just in a few lines of pure Python code.
+Thanks to its object-oriented architecture, SuperflexPy can be easily extended to satisfy your own modelling requirements, including the creation of new elements with customized internal structure, just in a few lines of Python code.

-Constructing a semi-distributed conceptual hydrological model will be straightforward with SuperflexPy, with a user experience similar to any other Python framework:
+Constructing a hydrological model is straightforward with SuperflexPy, with a user experience similar to any other Python framework:

 - inputs and outputs are handled directly by the modeler using common Python libraries (e.g. Numpy or Pandas for reading from text files) without the need